jesse-ai/docs/docs/strategies/generating-new-strategy.md

 jesse make-strategy AwesomeStrategy
 ```

-This will generate `AwesomeStrategy` class located at `jesse/strategies/AwesomeStrategy/__init__.py` with all the methods that required in order to run the strategy:
+This will generate `AwesomeStrategy` class located at `jesse/strategies/AwesomeStrategy/__init__.py` including all the methods that are required to run the strategy:

 ```py
 from jesse.strategies.Strategy import Strategy